zerpex/DocSeed/README.md

 2a- MANDATORY
 - Set `DOMAIN` variable in `config.local` to your domain name.
-- Set your DNS sub-domains (1 per app) BEFORE running the script.
+- Set your DNS sub-domains (1 per app and according to `config.local`) BEFORE running the script.

 2b- OPTIONNAL
-- You can also set container's names and exposed ports in `config.local`.
+- You can also set container's names in `config.local`.
-- (_only if you know what you are doing !_) : You can change all docker options in `./files/samples/*.docker` where "*" is the app you want to change.
+- (_only if you know what you are doing !_) : You can change all docker options in `./files/includes/*.docker` where "*" is the app you want to change.

 3- Execute :
 `./DocSeed.sh`